Bruno Langa

-Bruno Alberto Langa (born 31 October 1997) is a Mozambican professional footballer who plays as a left-back for Cypriot club Pafos FC, on loan from Spanish club UD Almería, and the Mozambique national team.
+Bruno Alberto Langa (born 31 October 1997) is a Mozambican professional footballer who plays as a left-back for Azerbaijan Premier League club Qarabağ and the Mozambique national team.

 Career

 Early career

 Langa began his senior career in Mozambique, with Maxaquene.
 In July 2018, he was bought by Black Bulls, but moved on loan to Portuguese club Amora in the Campeonato de Portugal.

 After being regularly used at Amora, Langa signed a permanent three-year contract with the club on 26 May 2019, but joined Primeira Liga side Vitória de Setúbal on loan on 22 June, being assigned to the under-23 team.
 He returned to Amora in July 2020, after terminating his loan, being named in the Campeonato de Portugal Team of the Year for the 2020–21 season.

 Chaves

 On 23 June 2021, Langa joined Chaves in the Liga Portugal 2.
 He made his professional debut with the club on 24 July, in a 2–1 Taça da Liga loss to Farense, and was a regular starter during the campaign as his side achieved promotion to the top tier.

 Langa made his debut in the top tier of Portuguese football on 7 August 2022, starting in a 1–0 home loss to Vitória de Guimarães.
 He scored his first professional goal on 3 September 2023, netting the equaliser in a 2–1 home loss to Moreirense.